 – Helping a Ouachita student explore a career by learning about and possibly experiencing your workplace personally.

 – Giving the students a jump-start on career connections and networking.

 – Sign up by clicking emailing firstname.lastname@example.org.

 – Students will be matched with alumni volunteers according to availability.

-– The Ouachita Career Services office will contact you to complete the match and make arrangements.
+– The Ouachita Career & Calling office will contact you to complete the match and make arrangements.

 Externships are a fantastic way to offer freshmen and sophomores the opportunity to visit with alumni in the workplace, similar to a traditional shadowing program.
 It’s a chance for a student to get an insider’s view of a career by visiting with alumni (and co-workers) in their workplaces for two to five days during a holiday break or the summer.
 The students will be able to observe the day-to-day activities of someone in his/her desired career choice and discuss specific tasks, duties, responsibilities of the job, as well as your perceived future in that career.

 Note: Students will not receive academic credit or pay for externships.
 Students will be responsible for their own expenses, transportation and/or housing, if required.

 If you have any questions or suggestions, please contact Rachel Roberts at email@example.com or call (870) 245-5283.
 Thank you for your time, energy and enthusiasm!